 I began with painting over the deck inserts and previous glue scars.
 I wanted to use a paint similar to but hopefully not identical to the factory paint, to get some variation in the deck along its length.
 By the 1950s, pressure-treated wood was pretty standard for flat car and gondola flooring, so a natural wood color is appropriate.
 I mixed two Tamiya paints, XF-59, “Desert Yellow,” and XF-64, “Red Brown,” in a ratio of about three of the yellow to one of the brown.
 The mixture was applied with a brush.
 Lastly, the model was given a coat of Tamiya Flat.

 My next part of developing this flat car for service is to make some suitable military loads.
 This is a potentially complex topic, and one I have enjoyed researching.
-I will delve into it in a following post.
+I will delve into it in several following posts.